 On September 13, 2016, the Company entered into the Sales Agreement with Cowen pursuant to which the Company may offer and sell from time to time, up to an aggregate of \$25 million of shares of its common stock through Cowen, as sales agent, with initial sales limited to an aggregate of \$11.5 million.
 Pursuant to the Sales Agreement, Cowen may sell the shares of common stock by any method permitted by law deemed to be an "at the market" offering as defined in Rule 415 of the Securities Act, including, without limitation, sales made by means of ordinary brokers' transactions on The Nasdaq Capital Market or otherwise at market prices prevailing at the time of sale, in block transactions, or as otherwise directed by the Company.
 The Company pays Cowen compensation equal to 3.0% of the gross proceeds from the sales of common stock pursuant to the terms of the Sales Agreement.
-As of December 31, 2016, the Company has sold an aggregate of approximately 3.6 million shares of its common stock under this at the market offering resulting in aggregate net proceeds to the Company of approximately \$4.4 million, and gross proceeds of \$4.7 million.
-Subsequent to December 31, 2016, the Company has sold an aggregate of approximately 2.1 million shares of its common stock under this at the market offering resulting in aggregate net proceeds to the Company of approximately \$2.1 million, and gross proceeds of \$2.2 million.
-Under the initial sales agreement, remaining availability under the at the market offering is \$4.6 million.
+As of December 31, 2017, the Company has sold an aggregate of approximately 372 thousand shares of its common stock under this at the market offering resulting in aggregate net proceeds to the Company of approximately \$8.2 million, and gross proceeds of \$8.8 million.
+As of December 31, 2017, under the initial sales agreement, remaining availability under the at the market offering is \$2.7 million.

-In May and June 2016, the Company offered and sold units in a private offering to members of management and employees and to accredited investors, including Merck GHI and jVen Capital, each unit consisting of either (i) one share of common stock and a detachable stock purchase warrant to purchase an additional 0.75 shares of common stock, or (ii) one share of non-voting convertible preferred stock and a detachable stock purchase warrant to purchase an additional 0.75 shares of common stock, at a price of \$1.14 per unit.
-The total net proceeds to the Company, after deducting offering commissions and expenses was \$9.5 million.
-Pursuant to the private placement, the Company issued 6,744,127 shares of common stock, 2,309,428 of non-voting convertible preferred stock and stock purchase warrants to acquire an additional 6,790,169 shares of common stock.
+In May and June 2016, the Company offered and sold units in a private offering to members of management and employees and to accredited investors, including MGHIF and jVen Capital, each unit consisting of either (i) one twenty-fifth of a share of common stock and a detachable stock purchase warrant to purchase an additional 0.03 shares of common stock, or (ii) one share of non-voting convertible preferred stock and a detachable stock purchase warrant to purchase an additional 0.03 shares of common stock, at a price of \$1.14 per unit.
+The total net proceeds to the Company, after deducting offering commissions and expenses, was \$9.5 million.
+Pursuant to the private placement the Company issued 269,765 shares of common stock, 2,309,428 of Series A non-voting convertible preferred stock and stock purchase warrants to acquire an additional 271,606 shares of common stock.
+Under the purchase agreement, the Company granted registration rights to the investors in the private financing.